KDZU-antisocial/dfa/ANIMATING_GLBS.md

    - In the Project window (for example under `Assets/Animations`), right-click → **Create → Animator Controller**.
    - Name it something like `PricklyPearController`, `GhostDogController`, etc.
 2. **Assign it to the Animator**
-   - Select your prefab instance (or the prefab in Prefab Mode).
+   - Go back to your prefab and double-click it to open it.
+You'll see it has an Animator Conotroller set to None.
    - In the Animator component, drag the new controller asset into the `Controller` field (replacing “None”).
 3. **Open the controller in the Animator window**
    - Double-click the controller asset (or click the small target icon next to the field and choose **Open**).